Mizzou AD Joins Several Others With Tiger Ties in the Current Class

 Mike Alden has been at the helm of Missouri athletics since 1998 and it's no shock his tenure has produced the most comprehensive run of athletic and academic success in school history.

-History-making landmarks have occurred each year under Alden's watch and while each event has been significant, few were as impactful as Missouri's transition into the Southeastern Conference in July 2012.
+History-making landmarks have occurred each year under Alden's watch and while each event has been significant, including three more league titles in 2013-14, few were as impactful as Missouri's transition into the Southeastern Conference in July 2012.

-In 2013-14 Missouri begins its second season in the SEC and comes after 14-of-20 sport programs advanced to NCAA postseason play.
-While Mizzou maintained its competitive excellence in its first season in the Southeastern Conference, Tiger student-athletes continued to soar in the classroom ranking among Southeastern Conference leaders in both Graduation Success Rates and Academic Progress Rates.
+While Mizzou has maintained its competitive excellence since the move into the SEC, Tiger student-athletes continued to soar in the classroom ranking among Southeastern Conference leaders in both Graduation Success Rates and Academic Progress Rates.

 That surge is a stark contrast from how Missouri looked prior to Alden's arrival in 1998.
 When the West Chicago, Ill., native took charge Mizzou ranked near the bottom of the league in on-field success, facility development and fund-raising.
-Since beginning his 16-year stint in Columbia however, Alden has seen several programs rise to the level of national championship contenders, highlighted by conference championships in football, men's basketball, soccer, softball, baseball and wrestling, including three league titles in 2011-12.
+Since beginning his 17-year stint in Columbia however, Alden has seen several programs rise to the level of national championship contenders, highlighted by conference championships in football, men's basketball, volleyball, soccer, softball, baseball and wrestling, including three league titles last season alone.

 |Longest Mizzou A.D.
 Tenures|